laurenwilner/github_training_site/05_solo-workflow.Rmd

 * Select either to make this a public or private repository.
 * Check the box next to `Add a README file`.
 This tells Git to create a file that can describe your project.
 For now, you can write a sentence about this being a practice repository for this workshop.
 * Choose `.gitignore` template: `R`.
 This tells Git to use defaults that work well for R users.
-* Choose `MIT License`.
-This relates to the licensing for your code, which is not relevant for this workshop.
+* Keep the license as None.
+(You would want a license if you are developing code for software, like an R package, but not for every day analysis code).
 * Click "Create repository".
 Github will then bring you to the repository's main page.